vyca2017/content/content/blog/2017-05-16-introducing-a-cli-and-functions/2017-05-16-introducing-a-cli-and-functions.md

 alias: teko4ab8za
 path: /blog/2017-05-16-introducing-a-cli-functions
 layout: BLOG
-description: Today we are announcing Graphcool CLI and Functions to extend your GraphQL API and accomplish better workflows.
+description: Today we are announcing the Graphcool CLI and Functions to extend your GraphQL API and enable better workflows.
 preview: preview.png
 publication_date: '2017-05-16'
 tags: